Three pink tennis balls on a blue court

 ITF Rule 19b: “The service is a fault if: b.
 The server misses the ball when trying to hit it”

-What happens if the server hits the net with the ball, and the ball hits the opponent before it touches the ground?
+In tennis, what happens if the server hits the net with the ball, and subsequently, the ball hits the opponent before it touches the ground?

 Source: